 This is a formalization of our on-going practices.

 we have been gradually promoting the practice of working on IT issues

-with a designated staff person at each client office.
+with a designated staff person at each client site.
 The goal was

 while minimizing costs, efforts and frustrations

 amount of knowledge and/or interest in computers and technology.

 Sometimes, that happens to be the owner.

 The primary role of the DIFA is to be the first line of IT support

 for fellow workers, in order to minimize avoidable

 end-users.
 DIFAs take over the IT administration tasks that are

 clerical or repetitive in nature, or at rudimentary technical level.

-duties and activities
+Typical duties and activities